 Scotland has a similar scheme called the "graduate-level apprenticeship".
-In 2017, 19 courses will be available at nine Scottish universities and colleges, focusing on areas such as IT and engineering to start with.
-Watch this space for more info!
+In 2018, there will be 11 courses available at 12 Scottish universities and colleges,, focusing on areas such as construction, engineering, management, cyber security and IT.
+Visit Apprenticeships.scot for more info.

 How is it different to a higher apprenticeship?

-You may have heard of higher apprenticeships, which sometimes include a university degree as well.
+You may have heard of higher apprenticeships, which often include a university degree as well.

 Why should I do a degree apprenticeship?

 Degree apprenticeships are ideal if you know what line of work you want to go into, but also want to study the theory behind what you do from a more academic point-of-view.

 This way, you'll get the best of both worlds, gaining a deep understanding of your subject as well as the ability to apply it in the workplace.

 Even if you choose to leave the employer you completed your apprenticeship with, you'll be highly employable when you graduate.
 You'll have a degree, several years of practical experience, workplace skills (sometimes called "soft skills" but nothing to do with kittens), and often practical, work-based qualifications like NVQs (usually called "vocational qualifications") as well.